Search element - Quick search bar

 mother feeding

-In the early months, frequent breastfeeding is normal and helps your baby grow and your milk supply establish.
-Most young babies breastfeed 8–14 times or more in 24 hours.
-In the early days your baby may be satisfied or fall asleep after only one breast, waking soon after to feed from the other breast.
-Over time they will start to take both breasts at each feed.
+In the early months, babies feed very frequently - 8 to 14 times or more in 24 hours.
+To start with, they might be satisfied or fall asleep after only one breast, then wake soon for the other.
+Over time they'll usually start taking both breasts at each feed.

 Why babies feed frequently

-Young babies have tiny tummies and breastmilk is digested quickly so they are soon ready for another feed.
-Responding to your baby's feeding signs, even if it feels like you've just fed, keeps your baby satisfied and supports your milk supply.
+Young babies have tiny tummies and breastmilk is digested quickly so they're soon ready for another feed.
+Responding to your baby's feeding cues, even if it feels like they've just fed, helps keep your baby satisfied and supports your milk supply.

-Many babies have periods of cluster feeding particularly in the late afternoon and evening.
-This can look like repeated short feeds close together and is perfectly normal.
+Many babies have periods of cluster feeding especially in the late afternoon and evening.
+This can look like repeated short feeds close together and is perfectly okay.

 If your baby has a long stretch of sleep overnight, they may feed more often during the day to catch up.